Kittilä

 Kittilä is famous for being the location of the lowest recorded temperature in Finnish history: -51.5 °C, measured in January 1999 in Pokka.
 The "midnight sun" is above the horizon from 29 May to 16 July, and the period with continuous daylight lasts a bit longer, polar night from 14 December to 29 December.

+The wolverine in the municipal coat of arms refers to the nature of Lapland.
+The coat of arms was designed by Einari Junttila, and was approved by the Kittilä municipal council at its meeting on 1 July 1963.
+The Ministry of the Interior confirmed the coat of arms for use on 26 November of the same year.